 Some students, for example, students with Autism, will find fixed behaviour strategies difficult and research demonstrates that anxiety will increase as a consequence.
-The Assistant Headteacher is also the school SENDCO.
+The Deputy Headteacher is also the school SENDCO.
 Staff are encouraged to discuss behaviour management strategies and how these can be flexible and adapted to the particular needs of students with Special Educational needs.
+Reasonable adjustments are available such as the SEND base as an alternative to the inclusion room and separate spaces for detentions.